 Put suitable plugs on the pipes or wrap them with a piece of cellophane film.

-Unscrew the two nuts securing the brake master cylinder to the vacuum booster
+Unscrew the two nuts securing the master brake cylinder to the vacuum booster

-Removing the brake master cylinder
+Removing the master brake cylinder

-Before installing the reservoir, insert new connecting bushings into the holes of the new brake master cylinder.
+Before installing the reservoir, insert new connecting bushings into the holes of the new master brake cylinder.

 Install the brake master cylinder in the reverse order.